 WATER QUALITY MONITORING

-Third Rock staff utilize on-the-ground site evaluation and mapping/GIS analysis to determine sampling locations for the development of comprehensive monitoring strategies.
+Third Rock staff utilize on-the-ground site evaluation and GIS analysis to determine sampling locations for the development of comprehensive monitoring strategies.
 We can develop monitoring schemes for projects ranging from a few square miles to hundreds of square miles.
 Regardless of the spatial scale, placement of sampling stations is crucial for determining the sources of pollution to surface waters, especially in mixed-use landscapes.
-Third Rock can customize a pollutant source assessment and monitoring scheme to match your watershed needs.
+Third Rock has the necessary skills to customize a pollutant source assessment and monitoring scheme to match your watershed needs.

 Calculations to determine Total Maximum Daily Loads (TMDLs), the maximum amount of pollutant a waterbody can receive and still meet water quality standards, have become increasingly necessary as states attempt to address Clean Water Act requirements for impaired waters.
 Third Rock addresses TMDLs at multiple levels, including monitoring used to calculate TMDLs, developing draft TMDLs for state agencies, providing training and guidance to clients, developing strategies to implement TMDLs, and assisting communities with evaluating alternatives to TMDLs.
 We thoroughly understand the benefits and limitations of various models and approaches utilized to develop TMDLs and how the results may be interpreted and addressed by agencies and municipalities.

 Expertise in GIS analysis and mapping is essential for watershed planning.
-Third Rock utilizes extensive GIS mapping/analysis to organize and interpret all available data and monitoring results in order to effectively target and prioritize locations for environmental projects and management practices that will be beneficial for specific watersheds.
+Third Rock utilizes extensive GIS mapping and analysis to organize and interpret all available data and monitoring results in order to effectively target and prioritize locations for environmental projects and management practices that are beneficial for specific watersheds.
 Our collective experience in GIS mapping, statistical analysis, and data management is applied to evaluate causes of watershed impairment, assess potential sources of pollution, link pollutant loading to suspected land uses, and identify environmentally sensitive areas.
 This information is subsequently used to develop effective strategies that can be implemented to improve impaired watersheds.

 BEST MANAGEMENT PRACTICES (BMPS)

 Coupling water quality data analysis with our GIS capabilities, Third Rock helps state agencies, municipalities, private businesses, and non-profits identify areas in which stormwater best management practices (BMPs) can achieve the greatest benefit at the lowest cost.
-We develop site-specific BMPs for relatively small sites up to basin and watershed levels, depending on client needs.
+Depending on the needs of the client, we develop site-specific BMPs for relatively small sites up to basin and watershed levels.
 Our team typically focuses on green infrastructure and stormwater BMPs intended to control the quantity and quality of stormwater runoff in ways that mimic natural systems, such as stormwater wetlands, bioretention areas, stream and wetland restoration, rain gardens, riparian buffers, and vegetated swales.
 We will also assist clients with innovative concepts for stormwater management such as land preservation, public education, and the development of ordinances to guide low-impact development.
-Third Rock will locate sites, assist with acquiring project funding, develop detailed designs, obtain environmental permits, provide oversight during construction, perform post-construction monitoring, and direct long-term maintenance of these systems.
+Third Rock locates sites, assists with acquiring project funding, develops detailed designs, obtains environmental permits, provides oversight during construction, performs post-construction monitoring, and directs long-term maintenance of these systems.